The Standard-Times (New Bedford, Massachusetts)

 The Standard-Times (and Sunday Standard-Times), based in New Bedford, Massachusetts, is the largest of three daily newspapers covering the South Coast of Massachusetts, along with The Herald News of Fall River and Taunton Daily Gazette of Taunton, Massachusetts.

-Like the Cape Cod Times, which is the only larger newspaper in Southeastern Massachusetts, The Standard-Times is owned by Gannett.
+Like the Cape Cod Times, which is the only larger newspaper in Southeastern Massachusetts, The Standard-Times is owned by USA Today Co.
 Together with the weekly newspapers of Hathaway Publishing, which also cover Fall River and several other suburban towns, The Standard-Times is part of the South Coast Media Group.

 Coverage

 The Standard-Timess coverage area includes Acushnet, Dartmouth, Fairhaven, Fall River, Freetown, Lakeville, Marion, Mattapoisett, New Bedford, Rochester, Wareham, and Westport, Massachusetts.

 The Standard-Timess main daily competitor is The Herald News of Fall River.
 Other rivals include The Boston Globe, the Taunton Daily Gazette and the Providence Journal.

 Circulation

 The Standard-Timess print circulation has fallen over 30% since 2006.
 E-sales, while increasing, have not offset this decline in circulation.
 Daily (Monday through Saturday) circulation for The Standard-Times averaged 31,629 in mid-2006, down slightly from the 33,047 reported earlier that year.
 By September 2010, circulation had fallen sharply to 24,723 and 26,521 for daily and Sunday circulation respectively.
 As at May 2014, circulation had continued to fall, with daily print circulation down to 18,100 (20,482 Sunday circulation) and daily e-sales of 2,176 (836 Sunday circulation).